PP-Module for MDM Agent

 FMT_MTD.1 - Management of TSF Data FAU_SEL.1 has a dependency on FMT_MTD.1 because the configuration settings that determine what events are audited is considered to be TSF data.
 While FAU_SEL.1 determines the extent to which the TOE’s audit function is configured, it relies on FMT_MTD.1 to determine the administrative roles that are permitted to manipulate this data.

-This is not applicable to the PP-Module because there is no management interface for a TOE user to interact with; instead, all management functions are initiated by an MDM Server and performed by the MDM Agent which has sufficient privileges on the underlying device to do this.
+This is not applicable to the PP-Module because there is no management interface for a TOE user to interact with; instead, all management functions are initiated by an MDM Server and performed by the MDM Agent that has sufficient privileges on the underlying device to do this.
 In this case, FIA_ENR_EXT.2 and FMT_POL_EXT.2 are sufficient to validate that the source of the policy data is identified and authenticated before the policy change is accepted.
 It is not necessary to define a management role associated with this function because the MDM Server does not need to assume a ‘role’ on the TOE to communicate policy data; it is sufficient for the TSF to determine the policy is genuine.

 Appendix E - Use Case Templates